 * Click here for rating key

-Goin' Coastal Restaurant Review: With two restaurants in downtown Canton (Downtown Kitchen and the first Goin' Coastal), Zach Kell, with Seth Hendricks as his partner, has taken his commitment to sustainable seafood to Atlanta's intown, Virginia Highland.
-Southern seafood dishes take the lead, including creamy she-crab soup; and shrimp served over grits with andouille gravy, and fried on the seafood platter.
-Pristine fresh fish dot the daily specials, listed on chalkboards throughout the small 65-seat space.
-Shellfish include fine scallops, but the standard preparation is horseradish-crusted, which we abjure in favor of au naturel.
-A couple of steak offerings made from grass-fed beef raised at Farm Fresh Beef in Forsyth County and a single dish with chicken sourced from a local producer round out the offerings.
-For dessert, catch the Key lime tart, made by Zach Kell's mom Tina Kell, who does desserts for both Goin' Coastal locations.
+Goin' Coastal Restaurant Review: Zach Kell launched two restaurants in downtown Canton (Downtown Kitchen and the first Goin' Coastal), then with Seth Hendricks as his partner, opened a second Goin’ Coastal in Atlanta's Virginia Highland neighborhood.
+Old brick walls and warm earth tones craft an intimate, warmly lit environment.
+Southern seafood dishes lead, including creamy she-crab soup; shrimp on grits with andouille gravy; and a fried seafood platter.
+A long list of pristine fresh daily fish stretches out over chalkboards throughout the small 65-seat space.
+A deep-fried corn dodger (a hush puppy) accompanies Southern fried seafood traditionally in Georgia, but these are over-fried and tasteless.
+Specials include $20 lobsters on Mondays and $5 per dozen oysters on Wednesdays.
+A couple of steaks made from grass-fed beef raised at Farm Fresh Beef in Forsyth County and a single dish with chicken sourced from a local producer round out the offerings.
+For dessert, catch the rich butter cake or the Key lime tart, made by Kell's mom Tina Kell, who does desserts for both Goin' Coastal locations.
 There are a few passable wine choices by the glass, served in decent glasses, too, but overall the wine list is far from thrilling.
-Lobsters cost just $20 on Mondays, a meal deal that keeps the place packed.
-On Wednesdays, oysters are $5 a dozen.
 Also located at 125 W. Main St., Canton, 770-479-3737.